astrokings/akguide/docs/eng/1404artifactpassive.md

 ## Core artifact for "Multi-dimensional Resource Concentrator"

 - Core artifact buffs are automatically applied when all artifacts are equipped on the system.
-- Core artifact effect is determined based on the lowest level of the installed artifact level.다.
+- Core artifact effect is determined based on the lowest level of the installed artifact level.

 ### Multi-dimensional Compact Portal Connecter